 It is open from 10 am to when the Safari Park closes.

 San Diego Zoo Safari Park is very kid-friendly, and more than half of the visitors on any given day are children.

-Besides the animal exhibits, which are always a hit, there are many activities and experiences designed for children.
+Besides the animal exhibits, which are always a hit, many activities and experiences are designed for children.

-The Village Playground is designed like an African village and is located next to the Petting Kraal in Nairobi Village.
+The Village Playground is designed like an African village, next to the Petting Kraal in Nairobi Village.